 Royal Palace of Amsterdam.
-One of the three royal palaces in Netherlands.
-Built in 17th century, now place of royal receptions with guided tours and exhibitions when not in use.
+One of the three royal palaces in the Netherlands.
+Built in the 17th century, now a place of royal receptions with guided tours and exhibitions when not in use.

 Efteling.
-Fairytale-themed amusement park located in village of Kaatsheuvel.
-Offers fairytale-themed rides, wooden roller coasters, water fountain and a light show.
+A fairytale-themed amusement park located in the village of Kaatsheuvel.
+Offers fairytale-themed rides, wooden roller coasters, a water fountain, and a light show.

 Madurodam.
-A miniature scale models of a Dutch city with buildings and famous landmarks, located in Scheveningen in The Hague area.
+A miniature scale model of a Dutch city with buildings and famous landmarks, located in Scheveningen in The Hague area.

 Madame Tussauds Amsterdam.
 Wax museum featuring many local and international celebrities in themed galleries.

 Oude Kerk, Amsterdam.
-Cultural center in 13-th century built church, the oldest city building, hosting religious and cultural activities including concerts.
+The cultural center in the 13th century built church, the oldest city building, hosting religious and cultural activities including concerts.

 Stedelijk Museum.
 Museum of international and local contemporary art and design in Amsterdam.

 Bloemenmarkt.
-World`s unique floating flower market, dating from 19th century, located in south Amsterdam.
+The world’s unique floating flower market, dating from the 19th century, is located in south Amsterdam.

 Singel.
 The main canal in Amsterdam, which encircles the city.
-It served as a moat around the city until 16th century, when Amsterdam expanded further.
+It served as a moat around the city until the 16th century when Amsterdam expanded further.

 Amsterdam Museum.
-Former orphanage, now hosting a museum about city’s history with various artifacts and interactive exhibitions.
+The former orphanage, now hosting a museum about the city’s history with various artifacts and interactive exhibitions.

 Euromast.
-A TV tower with restaurant and luxury rooms located in Rotterdam.
-Offering great, 360 degree views, abseiling and zipline.
+A TV tower with a restaurant and luxury rooms is located in Rotterdam.
+Offering great, 360-degree views, abseiling, and zipline.

 Albert Cuyp Market.
-Large, open air market in Amsterdam, existing since early 20th century, where items like food, souvenirs, accessories, and flowers are sold.
+A large, open-air market in Amsterdam, existing since the early 20th century, where items like food, souvenirs, accessories, and flowers are sold.

 Westerkerk.
-A 17th century Dutch Protestant church in central Amsterdam with iconic 85m tall spire.
-Famous as burial place of Rembrandt.
+A 17th century Dutch Protestant church in central Amsterdam with an iconic 85m tall spire.
+Famous as the burial place of Rembrandt.

 Nieuwmarkt.
 A square in central Amsterdam.
-Lined with shops and restaurant, popular with tourists.
+Lined with shops and restaurants, popular with tourists.

 IJ.
 Waterfront in North Amsterdam.
 Lined with restaurants and cafes, offer great views of passing boats and ships.

 Binnenhof.
-Building complex in The Hague, hosting parliament and the Prime Minister.
-Guided site tours offered through visitor center.
+The building complex in The Hague, hosting parliament and the Prime Minister.
+Guided site tours are offered through the visitor center.

 EYE Film Institute Netherlands.
-Large collection of Dutch and foreign movies with film posters in a modern culture center in Amsterdam.
+Large collection of Dutch and foreign movies with film posters in a modern cultural center in Amsterdam.

 Biesbosch National Park.
-Located Southeast from Rotterdam, this park consists of a large network of rivers and smaller and larger creeks with islands.
-Offers trail for hiking, boat rides and bird watching.
+Located Southeast of Rotterdam, this park consists of a large network of rivers and smaller and larger creeks with islands.
+Offers trail for hiking, boat rides, and bird watching.

 Erasmusbrug.
-Modern, iconic white bridge connecting north and south of Rotterdam, nicknamed ‘The Swan’.
+A modern, iconic white bridge connecting north and south of Rotterdam, nicknamed ‘The Swan’.

 Magere Brug.
 Narrow, historic bridge over river Amstel in Amsterdam.
 Opened for pedestrians and cyclists and nicknamed ‘Skinny Bridge”, it is illuminated at night.

 Hermitage Amsterdam.
-Amsterdam’s branch of famous St. Petersburg’s art and culture museum with regularly changing temporary exhibitions and permanent exhibition depicting Netherlands and Russia relations.
+Amsterdam’s branch of famous St. Petersburg’s art and culture museum with regularly changing temporary exhibitions and permanent exhibitions depicting Netherlands and Russia relations.

 Ons’ Lieve Heer op Solder.
-A unique, 17th century house with a hidden church on the top floor, located in central Amsterdam.
-Guided and audio tours available.
+A unique, 17th-century house with a hidden church on the top floor, located in central Amsterdam.
+Guided and audio tours are available.

 De Haar Castle.
 Rebuilt medieval-style castle and gardens in Utrecht.
 Offers tours with art exhibitions and hosts events and weddings.

 Peace Palace.
-Internationally famous ornate center of justice hosts may law related institutions: International Court of Justice, the Permanent Court of Arbitration, the Hague Academy of International Law and the Peace Palace Library.
+Internationally famous ornate center of justice hosts many law-related institutions: the International Court of Justice, the Permanent Court of Arbitration, the Hague Academy of International Law, and the Peace Palace Library.
 Weekend tours available.

 Amsterdam Dungeon.
 Franchised theatrical gruesome history interactive show.
 Featuring elements from Dutch history.

-Famous Dutch tulips, an unofficial trade mark of Netherlands, actually originated from Turkey.
+- Famous Dutch tulips, an unofficial trademark of the Netherlands, actually originated from Turkey.